emmanueldufourq/aims-ds-2022/Deliverables.md

 * apply and know the K-NN algorithm
 * Determine weights when for a univariate, multivariate and logistic regression problem, compute error signals etc.
 * Understand the theory taught for neural networks - we will not examine the recurrent neural network material
-* The section on architecture selection, active learning will not be examined
+* The section on momentum, architecture selection, active learning will not be examined

 Assignment 1
 ------------